 Undoubtfully, most — if not all — the illustrations in the web fulfill several functions instead of one.
-They should be not only decorative stuff but can also become important features of user interface and in cohesion with other elements of the layout help to guide a user and make using the site faster, easier and more enjoyable.
+They should be not only decorative stuff but can also become important features of the user interface and in cohesion with other elements of the layout help to guide a user and make using the site faster, easier and more enjoyable.

 The illustrations accomplished by Tubik Studio for Ribbet were no exception.
 To be more particular, the task for the designer was to create a pack of thematic illustrations that would reflect the ideas of popular annual events.
 The images were intended to work as fancy cards which could be used for instant creating invitations for birthdays, weddings, parties as well as nice postcards and other pretty stuff.

 So, given to the task, the whole pack of illustrations needed to have the same format and style providing the feeling of consistency.
 Moreover, it was important to make it corresponding to the general design of the site.
-This requirement was eased due to previous studio work: Tubik Studio designers had worked with Ribbet on new design of the site and new logo, which soon are going to be presented on the site itself and are already widely seen in Ribbet social networks accounts.
+This requirement was eased due to previous studio work: Tubik Studio designers had worked with Ribbet on a new design of the site and new logo, which soon are going to be presented on the site itself and are already widely seen in Ribbet social networks accounts.
 So, starting work on illustrations, the designer had already got the general concept of the editor design.
-It influenced on general style of the images as well as selection of appropriate colors and shades.
+It influenced the general style of the images as well as a selection of appropriate colors and shades.

 The first stage of the work required making choice about the general stylistic decision which would satisfy all the parts of the assignment.
-Although there are numerous stylistic trends for digital illustration nowadays, in this case search of the style was not really long and the decision was made to create all the pack of illustrations in flat design stylistics.
-It matched efficiently with general stylistic concept of the site and was obviously defined as trendy and diverse.
+Although there are numerous stylistic trends for digital illustration nowadays, in this case, a search of the style was not really long and the decision was made to create all the pack of illustrations in flat design stylistics.
+It matched efficiently with the general stylistic concept of the site and was obviously defined as trendy and diverse.

-After deciding on general style, the next stage witnessed the most creative and elaborate part of the process which was classic old-school pencil sketching.
-The designer worked hard and devoted a lot of soul and passion to creating catchy details, pleasant-looking backgrounds and bright characters that would be easily recognizable, capturing, stylish and fancy.
+After deciding on the general style, the next stage witnessed the most creative and elaborate part of the process which was classic old-school pencil sketching.
+The designer worked hard and devoted a lot of soul and passion in creating catchy details, pleasant-looking backgrounds and bright characters that would be easily recognizable, capturing, stylish and fancy.

-Tiny part of sketching stage
+A tiny part of the sketching stage

 When all the ideas were completed and agreed-upon, the sketches were converted into their digital body by means of Adobe Illustrator.

 One more part of the task included sophisticated and thorough work with color.
 The reason was that it had to correspond not only with the general design of the site but it was also vital to reflect color associations which users typically have for specific holidays, events and special occasions.
-This kind of multipurpose solution could make user experience even more effective and pleasant.
-So, the designer accomplished this work with a deep research of common color assosiations about holidays and only afterwards selecting the colors that would fulfill both association and general consistency sides of the editor idea.
+This kind of multipurpose solution could make the user experience even more effective and pleasant.
+So, the designer accomplished this work with a deep research of common color associations about holidays and only afterward selecting the colors that would fulfill both association and general consistency sides of the editor idea.

 Having processed each image thoroughly, the designer presented bright and catchy images for the pack of thematic fancy cards, some of which you can see below: